AaronNogal/uni-wdc-group-assignment/README.md

 -   Formatted all the files, and setup prettier so when we save it auto formats.
 -   NOTE: We need to discuss how we are going to use `vue.js`.
 We could simply have one app html file, then populate it with vue components and so on.
 We would probably lose quite a bit of marks if we do regualar js without vue.
 Besides, it should be faster and easier with vue, we just need to decide on the structure.
 -   QUESTION: Does anyone know whether we are allowed to use bootstrap for the CSS?
 WOuld make things easy.
+-   Fixed the page links in the html.

 ### Anas